duke-lungmap-team/dlt-scratch/progress.md

 ## Update prior to Mar 8th meeting
 - Began solving contour filling issue with candidates on the boundary of an image (Scott)

+## Update prior to Mar 15th meeting
+- Solved contour filling for boundary candidates, in the process of updating the processing pipeline (Scott)